Hypertrophic Cardiomyopathy (HCM)

 • Myosin inhibitors

-Unlike other HCM medications, the cardiac myosin inhibitor mavacamten (Camzyos) is a new type of medication used to improve symptoms and function in patients with the obstructive type of HCM who have mild to moderate symptoms with activity.
-Unlike other medicines use to treat HCM, mavacamten targets the underlying cause of obstructive HCM.
+Unlike other HCM medications, the cardiac myosin inhibitor mavacamten is used to improve symptoms and function in people with the obstructive type of HCM who have mild to moderate symptoms with activity.
+Unlike other medications used to treat HCM, mavacamten targets the underlying cause of obstructive HCM.

 Procedures